 The internship will be awarded during Dec.
 2021

 Mary Corey, a Maryland native who passed away in 2013 after a long battle with breast cancer, started her own career at The Sun as a college intern.
 Upon her graduation from what is now Notre Dame of Maryland University, she was immediately hired by The Sun as an editorial assistant.
 She rose through the ranks as a reporter, editor and national correspondent, and in 2010 was named senior vice president and director of content for The Baltimore Sun, making her the first woman in The Sun’s long history to lead the newsroom.

 During her tenure, Corey spearheaded new print and digital sections while building on The Sun’s long tradition of investigative, “watchdog” journalism.
 By providing readers with well-reported stories, effective graphics and affecting photos, she led The Sun to regional Newspaper of the Year honors in 2011 and 2012.

-The person selected should have extensive journalism experience, either as a student journalist, or as an intern at a newspaper, or a combination of both.
+The person selected should have extensive journalism experience, either as a student journalist, or as an intern in a professional newsroom, or a combination of both.
 The intern will be selected on the basis of journalism qualifications and the degree to which she or he exemplifies the values of Mary Corey.

-- The selection committee for the internship will include The Sun’s publisher/executive editor, other newsroom staff and one person who will represent the Maryland journalism community.
+• The selection committee for the internship will include The Sun’s publisher/executive editor, other newsroom staff.

-- The intern will work in the Sun newsroom for 10-12 weeks sometime between May 15, 2020, and Aug.
-31, 2020.
+• The intern will work in the Sun newsroom for 10-12 weeks sometime between June 1, 2022, and Aug.
+31, 2022.
 (Exact dates will be determined mutually by the intern and Sun editors).
-Depending on the candidate’s skills and interests, the internship may focus on reporting, visual journalism, or data journalism.
+Depending on the candidate’s skills and interests, the internship may focus on reporting, visual journalism, data journalism or social media.

-For more information, email Corey Internship coordinator Sam Davis at email@example.com.
+For more information, email Corey Internship coordinator Kamau High at email@example.com.